 Meet the Team

-Glenna M. Harkins, MSOD, Director of Programs and Family Support
+Glenna M. Harkins, MSOD, Director of Enrollment & Family Engagement

 Glenna Harkins has been with CPS since 2012, and brings nearly 20 years’ experience in nonprofit leadership to her position at Catholic Partnership Schools.
 Prior to joining the CPS team, Glenna served as director of development and communications at Romero Center Ministries in East Camden, and director of community education at Lutheran Settlement House in Philadelphia.